-For more information regarding Defaulted Loans, please visit: https://studentaid.gov/manage-loans/default
+For more information regarding Defaulted Loans, please visit: htps://studentaid.gov/manageloans/default

 Getting out of Default:

 If you failed to make your payments on your federal student loan and now are in default, don't let the consequences of default affect your financial future.
 Find out how to get out of default.